MVakharia/react-codecademy/README.md

 - Write an effect that fetches data from a server (and another for fetching from an API).
 - Write a cleanup function into an effect.
 - Look up what it means to mount and unmount a function component.
 - Write an effect with an empty dependency array as the second argument, and observe the outcome.
+An empty dependency array signals to React that the effect need only be called once.
 - Do the same but with an populated dependency array, and then the same again with an undefined dependency array.
 - The difference between ```increment(num + 1)``` and ```increment((prev) => prev + 1)```.